Comparison of Communication Options

 |Can be used in most commercial/industrial settings||Even under ideal conditions, connection may not be stable|

 The eGauge can be connected directly to a cellular modem with TCP/IPv4 networking capabilities (DHCP is optional, but preferred for ease of use).
 Currently, eGauge Systems supports one cellular modem: the InHand IR615.
 This cell modem has built-in routing capabilities and can share a connection with up to four eGauge meters.
 Using a switch or similar networking hardware allows the modem to support additional eGauge meters.

-InHand IR615 cellular modem.
+InHand cellular modems (the model offered may change over time).
 The antennas are not shown.